Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Introduction

 Bidirectional compression (i.e. compressing both uplink and downlink) raises new challenges.
 In the downlink step, if we compress the \emph{model}, the quantity compressed does \emph{not} tend to zero.
 Consequently the compression error significantly hinders convergence.
 To circumvent this problem we compress the \emph{gradient} that may asymptotically approach zero.
-Double compression has been recently considered by \citet{tang_doublesqueeze_2019,zheng_communication-efficient_2019,liu_double_2020,yu_double_2019}.
-The most recent work, \texttt{Dore}, defined by \citet{liu_double_2020}, analyzed a double compression approach, combining error compensation, a memory mechanism and model compression, with a uniform bound on the gradient variance.
+Double compression has been recently considered by \citet{tang_doublesqueeze_2019,zheng_communication-efficient_2019,liu_double_2020,yu_double_2019,philippenko_preserved_2021}.
+One of the most recent work, \texttt{Dore}, defined by \citet{liu_double_2020}, analyzed a double compression approach, combining error compensation, a memory mechanism and model compression, with a uniform bound on the gradient variance.
 In this work, we provide new results on \texttt{Dore}-like algorithms, considering a framework \emph{without error-feedback} using tighter assumptions, and quantifying precisely the impact of data heterogeneity on the convergence.

 Moreover, we focus on a \emph{heterogeneous} setting: the data distribution depends on each worker (thus non i.i.d.).
 We \emph{explicitly control the differences between distributions}.
 In such a setting, the local gradient at the optimal point $\nabla F_i(w_*)$ may not vanish: to get a vanishing compression error, we introduce a ``memory'' process \citep{mishchenko_distributed_2019}.
+A very recent work by \citet{philippenko_preserved_2021} builds upon our demonstrations precisely to handle non-i.i.d. settings; however they introduce an additional mechanism (``preserved update'') that is orthogonal to this work.

 Finally, we encompass in \Artemis~\emph{Partial Participation} (PP) settings, in which only some workers contribute to each step.
 Several challenges arise with PP, because of both heterogeneity and downlink compression.
 We propose a new algorithm in that setting, which improves on the approaches proposed by \citet{sattler_robust_2019,tang_doublesqueeze_2019} for bidirectional compression.